Last Update: 28.10.2020

 In order to answer some of the most common concerns, we, at Fantastic Removals, created this guide so you can see if Scotland is a good fit for you and your family.
 Our complete guide includes information from work permits and cost of living to healthcare, education and buying a property.

 Where to live in Scotland

 There are no doubt many beautiful places in Scotland, where you can settle and start your new life.
 However, our top picks for this chart will definitely have to be the main rivals: Edinburgh and Glasgow.

-Edinburgh offers everything you need – quiet places to read and sun bathe, a variety of sports and recreational facilities, rich nightlife, great food establishments and bars.
+Edinburgh offers everything you need – quiet places to read and sunbathe, a variety of sports and recreational facilities, rich nightlife, great food establishments and bars.
 There are plenty of parks, schools, national museums and galleries, hospitals.
-The public transportation is well developped.
-Plus, for the carreer seekers, the capital is the best city to find your place.
+Public transportation is well developed.
+Plus, for the career seekers, the capital is the best city to find your place.

 There are plenty of schools and universities in Glasgow that attract many international and EU students.
 The city is very well developed, students and recent graduates in search of job opportunities, as well as for young families.

-Whicheve the best place to live in Scotland is right for you, whether it’s a small and tranquil city or the capital, you should do the research and take the leap.
+Whichever the best place to live in Scotland is for you, whether it’s a small and tranquil city or the capital, you should do the research and take the leap.

 Working in Scotland

-There are different types of work visa hence the combination of documents you may need to provide varies.
+There are different types of work visas hence the combination of documents you may need to provide varies.
 However, if you have to apply for the General Tier 2 Work Visa, all you need to prepare are the following documents:

 - A valid certificate of job sponsorship